defAaron/kyhacks/docs/product/PRD.md

 ### Recipient

 - As a recipient, I browse a live dashboard of available surplus (list + map).
-- As a recipient, I filter by distance, pickup window, category, and allergens to avoid.
+- As a recipient, I filter by distance, text query, and allergens to avoid.
 - As a recipient, I claim N portions (atomic decrement of inventory).
 - As a recipient, I cancel a claim and restore stock if the listing is still active.
 - As a recipient, I add multiple claims to a “pickup run” and get an optimized route + stop order.